Vlad-Orlov/Geiger/README.md

 This simulation demonstrates how a simple Geiger tube counter registers gamma rays through emission of secondary electrons.
-Efficiency of such a can be studied.
+Efficiency of such a detector can be studied.

 Geometry setup: